pfsense/docs/source/captiveportal/using-captive-portal-with-freeradius.rst

 blank or fill in a zero.
 As far as I know - test this and give feedback
 - but changes made in FreeRADIUS will first take effect on CP if the user gets re-authenticated.
-Perhaps it will help to enable “re-authenticate every minute” in CP.
+Perhaps it will help to enable "re-authenticate every minute" in CP.

 MAC Address Authentication with Captive Portal
 ----------------------------------------------